 It’s rather unfair to generalize and say that teenage drivers are easily distracted.
 In fact, most of them are safe drivers and do their best to follow the rules of the road.
 But for those who don’t, there are some patterns, and a couple of them are surprising.

-While using cellphones is definitely one dangerous distraction, recent studies indicate that merely having other teens present in the car can be a factor in car accidents.
+While using cellphones is definitely one dangerous distraction, recent studies indicate that merely having other teens present in the car can be a factor in Portland car accidents.